-The European Information and Travel Authorization System is an automated program that will screen your details against a series of security databases, which include Interpol and Europol.
-All information provided will be monitored to ensure that details provided by an applicant match those retrieved from several other sources.
+The European Information and Travel Authorisation System will then screen your details against a series of security databases, which include Interpol and Europol.
+All the information will be monitored to ensure that details provided by an applicant match those retrieved from several other sources.

-An ETIAS travel authorization will be revoked when the conditions for issuing the travel authorization are no longer met, especially when there are serious grounds for believing that the travel authorization was fraudulently obtained.
+An ETIAS travel authorisation will be revoked when the conditions for issuing the travel permit are no longer met, especially when there are serious grounds for believing that the travel authorisation was fraudulently obtained.

 ETIAS is structured as follows: